 How will the Goldfields Regional Network help to improve decarbonisation outcomes?

 Energy that feeds into the GRN would also provide benefits to the SWIS if the two networks are connected.
-The wind profile in the Goldfields region is not strongly correlated with the wind profile of other generation hotspots on the SWIS.
-Connecting this new capacity would reduce the need for the SWIS to rely on other forms of energy when there is low wind output at existing wind sites.
+The wind profile in the Goldfields region is not strongly correlated with the wind profile of other generation hotspots in the SWIS.
+Connecting this new capacity would reduce the need for the SWIS to rely on other forms of energy when there is low wind output at existing wind generation sites.